Find answers to frequently asked questions relating to the Technology Access Programme

 Impact and scalability – The proposed use case or experimentation has the potential to scale and create impact beyond the immediate demonstrator.

-Technical feasibility – The experimentation and project plan presented is feasible within the timeframe, budget, and resource available.
+Technical feasibility – The experimentation and project plan presented is technically feasible within the timeframe, budget, and resource available.

 If selected, what required knowledge should I have?